githukelvin/web-scraping/README.md

 ## Acknowledgments
 The Requests library: https://docs.python-requests.org/ Beautiful Soup: https://www.crummy.com/software/BeautifulSoup/ Thank you for using this web scraping script!
 Feel free to provide feedback or contribute to its development.
-Happy scraping!
+Happy scrapping!